Amsterdam to Zandvoort train with Intercity

 Icon of train

-Trains from Amsterdam to Zandvoort run on average 102 times per day, taking around 31m.
-Cheap train tickets for this journey start at $5 but you can travel from only $5 by coach.
+Trains from Amsterdam to Zandvoort run on average 99 times per day, taking around 31m.
+Cheap train tickets for this journey start at $5 if you book in advance.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.